turekbar/KQL-for-SOC/MSTeams_Phishing_MDE_Logs.md

 https://github.com/Octoberfest7/TeamsPhisher

 ## Topic intro
-* This query should be able to detect files sent from external domains using MS Teams.
+* This query was be able to detect files sent from external domains using MS Teams.
 * Detections of TeamsPhisher activity and manual non enterprise external MS Teams accounts phishing.
+* This query can't detect MS Teams phishing URLs (lack of logs with this info or logs after sampling like CloudAppEvents)
+* FileRenamed used instead of FileCreated because MDE is sampling FileCreated (not all file creations are logged)

 ## Detection description